nickhuber/website/content/blog/project-management-history.rst

 .. class:: aside
 .. [#]

-    Did you know the "R" in R&D stood for research?
+    Did you know the "R" in R&D stands for research?

 From the project manager to the development team everyone seems happy with this current process.
 We spend less time planning out features that eventually get